opensearch-project/documentation-website/_data-prepper/configuration/data-prepper-configuration.md

 ---
 layout: default
-title: Data Prepper configuration
+title: Configuring Data Prepper
-parent: Reference
+has_childre: yes
 nav_order: 40
 ---

-# Data Prepper configuration
+# Configuring Data Prepper

 This is the reference for Data Prepper configuration files (data-prepper-config.yaml).
 These are general Data Prepper configurations independent from pipelines.